Runner Emily reviews her experience of the NYC Marathon in 2016. Read on for her advice on hills, booking your hotel, and more!

 Logistics – Does it require a special handshake, registration a year in advance, hotels all booked?
 Give us the low down on the nuts and bolts of making the race happen.

--I didn’t get in from the lottery so I chose to fundraise and run for St. Jude.
+The NYC Marathon requires you to qualify by time, get in from the lottery, or fundraise for a charity to enter.
+I didn’t get in from the lottery so I chose to fundraise and run for St. Jude.
 It was a lot of work raising money but the experience was something I’ll never forget!
 I booked my hotel fairly early and took the train in from Philadelphia.
 We were within a few blocks of pretty much everything-subway, expo, Times Square-so it was easy to get around throughout the weekend.

 More than enough!

 Weather and typical race conditions

--50s, sunny, a little bit of wind but not too bad.
+My NYC Marathon race-day was 50s, sunny, a little bit of wind but not too bad.
 My ideal racing conditions

 The security is pretty strict so make sure to read all the rules.
 I had my headphones and a regular belt to hold my phone but that’s it.
 You can’t have any sort of camelback/backpack while running but regular hydration belts are fine.
 With all the aid stations, I opted not to carry the extra weight.
 They give you a clear plastic bag at the expo for race morning but won’t let you take anything else in once you get to Staten Island to the Start.

-Spectators – is this a friendly course for your friends
+Spectators – is this a friendly course for your friends?

 My friends/family saw me 3 times.
 They took the Subway and said it wasn’t bad.
 You have to pay for a VIP pass to see the finish so no one was there to see me cross the line which kind of sucked.
 There were still plenty of spectators and volunteers at the end, though

 A really nice medal!!

 I highly recommend this race!
 It’s expensive but totally worth the experience in my opinion.
 The volunteers and spectators really helped to make it a great race!